antor44/BasiCrash/README.md

            | o \/o\ (c'||( (_ /_|/o\ (c'| \
            |___/\_,]\_)L| \__|L| \_,]\_)Ln|

-BasiCrash is a free MSX Basic game, a new old school arcade game developed with default Basic, no assembly, and in text mode (monochrome or SCREEN 0).
+BasiCrash is a free MSX Basic game, a new old school arcade game developed with default Basic without inserting machine code, and in text mode (monochrome or SCREEN 0).

 How to Play: The player controls a ship, which must eat all the Spheres inside a two-dimensional universe enclosed while avoiding bombs left by Nazi extraterrestrials.
 Extra ships every 500 points.
 Bonus Stage gives 10 points per Sphere, no lives lost.